-You will see and notice LOTS more of what’s around you when you walk through your neighborhood (or anywhere) rather than simply driving though.
-This may sound like a fairly obvious observation, but how many actually take the time to discover what’s really out there?
+You will see and experience LOTS more of what’s around you when you walk.
+Be it through your neighborhood (or anywhere).
+This may sound fairly obvious, but how many actually take the time to discover what’s really out there?

-When you drive in your vehicle, you are surrounded by a barrier which isolates you from the environment as you’re driving through.
-You can see through the windows, but miss the true identity of the ‘place’ and most of the details as you drive.
+When you drive in your vehicle, you are surrounded by a barrier.
+It isolates you from the environment as you drive through.
+Sure you can see through the windows.
+But you miss the true identity of the place and most of the details as you drive.

-The reason that I bring this up is because of the reminder I had just the other day.
-I recently brought in my truck for service and I knew that the process would take several hours.
-Instead of sitting in the waiting room the entire time, I went for a walk for about an hour.
+I took my truck to the local Ford dealer for service.
+I knew the process would take several hours.
+Instead of sitting in the waiting room on my butt the entire time, I went for a walk for about an hour.

-I’ve driven the streets through that portion of town and have explored the neighborhoods there, but what a difference while walking!
+I’ve driven the streets through that part of town and have explored the neighborhoods there.
+But what a difference while walking instead.
 The ‘feel’ of the place is often quite different from what you might have experienced while driving through.

 Try it some time.
 Around your home neighborhood or during your lunch break at work.
 Take a walk.
 You’ve driven those roads a million times.
 When you walk, it will seem quite different.
 You will see and notice things that you had no idea about before.
 The place will ‘feel’ different (unless you’ve already done this before).

-It seems to me that today’s modern world has most of you ‘inside’, or inside of something.
+It seems to me that today’s modern world has most of us ‘inside’, or inside of something.
 Your house.
 Your car.
-Your work.
+The workplace.
 The store.
 All the ‘places’.
 All except outdoors.
 Not too many people walk around much.
-This has led to a sort of fake environment in which most people live.
-It’s not fake in the sense that it’s not real, it is real (the inside spaces).
-The real world outside though is a place where many have lost touch.

 We as humans are generally most always ‘indoors’ or inside somewhere.